 Unfortunately, because of this waterfall’s location deep in a gorge, it is the hardest of the waterfalls on the Genesee to get a good look at, but there are several great options for those wanting a look at this massive and beautiful waterfall.

-Without a doubt, if you are looking for things to do in Rochester, take a few minutes to check out this beautiful waterfall.
+Without a doubt, if you are looking for things to do in Rochester, NY, take a few minutes to check out this beautiful waterfall.

 Where is Lower Falls in Rochester, New York?